- Mastering Heat Control

 Regulating the heat of your camp oven is something everyone starting with camp oven cooking has trouble with, like anything the more you practice, the better you will get.

-The key is to have a main fire and a seperate cooking area away from the fire to make it easier to manage your heat.
+The key is to have the main fire and a separate cooking area away from the fire to make it easier to manage your heat.

 When learning camp oven cooking with coals, the key is to start with fewer coals and work up to the optimal temperature, remember this phrase;